 Topic: Pregnancy advice

-Pregnant women with asthma need to continue to take their asthma medication.
+Pregnant women with asthma need to continue to take their asthma medication as it is important to the health of both mother and baby that the mother’s asthma is well managed.

 The World Health Organization recommends that pregnant women should avoid alcohol.